gregwhitaker/rsocket-setupmetadata-example/README.md

 An example of sending metadata on connection setup with [RSocket](http://rsocket.io).

 In this example the `hello-client` sends its "clientId" when setting up a connection to the `hello-service`.
-When the client requests a hello message from the service it returns the message along with the client's client identifier that it set during the connection setup.
+When the client requests a hello message from the service it returns the message along with the client's identifier that it set during the connection setup.

 ## Building the Example